martell-n-tardy/SQL/README.md

 # SQL
-This repository contains capstone projects, mini-projects and exercises completed in SQL.
+This repository contains capstone projects, mini-projects and exercises completed in the SQL programming language.